 Is Starbucks Vanilla Syrup the Same as Other Brands Like Torani or Monin?

 Torani and Monin offer several versions of their vanilla syrups.
-Starbucks Vanilla Syrup is similar but not exactly the same as the standard versions of these other products that use natural sugar.
+Starbucks Vanilla Syrup is similar but not the same as the standard versions of these other natural sugar products.

 How many tablespoons are in a pump of syrup at Starbucks?